CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 With this, we can drag the "Set Up Development Environment" to the "Done" column in Trello.

 ## Creating the App
-Our next story is "Create App" -- drag it to "In Progress".
+Our next story is "Create App"; drag it to "In Progress".

 Create a new React app: